 Individuals are eligible for

-For editorial queries and proposals, please contact the managing editor,
+For editorial queries and proposals, please contact the editor-in-chief,

-For book review queries, please contact the book review editor,
+For review queries, please contact the review editors,

 Articles for publication in